 (and several others) into play for 0 mana.
 This new deck runs a total of 8 Giants in addition to a Demon package containing Sacrificial Pact and Sense Demons (yes, really).

 A new approach to Zoo Warlock has revived the old archetype.
 These days, a full Demon package shifts the deck to a more midrange build, giving it a bit more longevity than in the past.

 After the release of Kobolds and Catacombs, Cubelock quickly became one of the decks to beat in Standard and Wild alike.
 This Wild version takes advantage of old favorites Sylvanas Windrunner and Emperor Thaurissan for even more explosive turns.

 Best Wild Warrior Decks

-Despite being overtaken as the top deck in Wild, Pirate Warrior continues to be a powerhouse in the format.
+Pirate Warrior continues to be a powerhouse in the Wild format.
 Exclusive to Wild, Ship's Cannon

 provides the deck with the opportunity to create massive swing turns.
 With more decks running large taunts, Spellbreaker

 fills the only flex spot in the deck to provide a clear path to the opponent’s face.